We envision a world without prisons and an end to all forms of torture, including solitary confinement in California.

 Human Rights Pen Pals began in the spring of 2013 as a project of the Prisoner Hunger Strike Solidarity coalition (PHSS).
 PHSS is a Bay Area-based coalition, whose overall goals are to amplify the voices of California people imprisoned in long-term solitary confinement; and to win the Five Core demands of the hunger strikers, who have initiated three major hunger strikes in 2011 and 2013, the most recent one involving 30,000 people incarcerated in California prisons.

 The Pen Pal program started with two workshops in the Bay Area, with a total of about 25 community pen pals, each ‘matched’ with one or more imprisoned pen pals, all of whom were hunger strikers.
 After the 2013 hunger strike, we received numerous requests from community supporters throughout the country to be ‘matched’ with an imprisoned pen pal.
-As of September, 2014, we now have approximately 100 ‘matched’ community pen pals; but we also have a large waiting list of imprisoned pen pals seeking a community pen pal with whom to correspond.
+As of April, 2017, we now have over 300 ‘matched’ community pen pals; however we also have a waiting list of around 100 imprisoned pen pals seeking a community pen pal with whom to correspond.
+In addition, although we’ve had to stop taking requests from ‘inside,’ we continue to get an average of 5 to 10 new ones every week.

 Human Rights Pen Pals is a grassroots, racial justice community organization, in solidarity with people in California’s solitary confinement cells.
 Through letter writing and community organizing, we promote principled, mutually educational relationships between people in solitary confinement and human rights supporters outside the prison walls.